odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 ### Examining the configuration

-Use the **Egeria-admin-services-platform-configuration** Postman collection to experiment with the different registered services and and known and active server requests.
+Use the **Egeria-admin-services-platform-configuration** Postman collection to experiment with the different registered services and known and active server requests.
 These are useful to know as we move to configure servers on the platform.
 ### Test yourself